Composer David Hush was born in Bristol, UK, and was educated at Clifton College.

-After completing degrees in Arts and Music at the University of Sydney, Hush was the first Australian applicant to be awarded a Graduate Fellowship in Music at Princeton.
+After completing degrees in Arts and Music at the University of Sydney, David was the first Australian applicant to be awarded a Graduate Fellowship in Music at Princeton.
 While at Princeton he studied with the influential composer and theorist Milton Babbitt, earning a Master of Fine Arts and a PhD.
 On completing his PhD Hush remained in Princeton until 1993, when he returned to Australia and took up a composer residency at the Sydney Conservatorium of Music.

-Hush has written works spanning solo instrumental, chamber ensemble, choral and orchestral idioms that have been performed, recorded and broadcast in North and South America, the UK, Europe, Australia and South Korea.
+David has written works spanning solo instrumental, chamber ensemble, choral and orchestral idioms that have been performed, recorded and broadcast in North and South America, the UK, Europe, Australia and South Korea.

-Hush has received fellowships and awards from, inter alia, Princeton University, the Hinrichsen Foundation, and the New Jersey State Council On the Arts.
+He has also received fellowships and awards from, inter alia, Princeton University, the Hinrichsen Foundation, and the New Jersey State Council On the Arts.
 In addition, he has received the Ignaz Friedman Prize, was named the first recipient of the Schoenberg Award in 1984, and has received numerous awards from ASCAP.

-Hush's music has been recorded and performed by prominent ensembles and soloists.
+His music has been recorded and performed by prominent ensembles and soloists.
 His First String Quartet was recorded by top students from the Curtis Institute, one of whom, Judith Ingolfsson, went on to win the Gold Medal of the International Violin Competition of Indianapolis.

-Hush's first acknowledged work, Sonata for Violin Solo, has been championed by multiple award-winning violinist Zina Schiff, a former protégée of Heifetz.
+David's first acknowledged work, Sonata for Violin Solo, has been championed by multiple award-winning violinist Zina Schiff, a former protégée of Heifetz.
 Schiff selected the Sonata as the centrepiece for King David's Lyre, the disc released in celebration of Jerusalem's 3,000th anniversary.
 The CD was cited as one of the best recordings of the year by the American Record Guide in its critics' choice for 1997.
 More recently, the Sonata was performed by John Holloway, one of the world's leading Baroque violinists, as part of the Tongyeong International Music Festival in South Korea.